Back to Blog

 City Selection: The Hidden Strategic Lever

 Spain is not one experience.
-Madrid, Barcelona, Valencia, Malaga, and smaller cities all represent different tradeoffs in cost, integration, convenience, and long-term fit.
+Madrid, Barcelona, Valencia, Malaga, and smaller cities each represent fundamentally different living environments.

 Decision Framework: Who Spain Is Actually For

-Spain is not universally better than the United States; it is structurally different.
-That difference determines outcomes.
+Spain is not better than the United States.
+It is different.
+And that difference determines everything.

 Yonduur Perspective